 Golf has a very high barrier to entry.
 Most beginner golf players go through degrees of frustration to perfect their shots.
 The learning curve of golf can be pretty challenging, making it hard to improve skills drastically.
 People interested in golf are always on a mission to improve their shots and avoid slices.
 After decades of research, Mike Bennett and Andy Plummer introduced the “Stack and Tilt” golf swing.
 These new swings were created by combining the physiology and physics related to the game. if you are interested in improving your golfing skills, This article will give you an abstract idea about stack and tilt golf swings.

 What Does Stack And Tilt Golf Swing Mean?

-Stack and Tilt also have another name called the “New tour” golf swing.
+Stack and Tilt also have another name called the “New Tour” golf swing.
 It was first introduced in PGA tour golf coaching in 2005.
 The new tour swing is almost similar to the traditional swing teachings.
 The Stack and Tilt focus more on the fundamentals and the physics behind the game, which makes it more efficient.
 This swing got its name “Stack & Tilt” because the spine tilts through the swing to keep the player more stable and “stacked.”

 The mainstream swinging model shifts the upper body behind the ball, leading to inconsistent contacts.
 On the contrary, Stack and Tilt golf swing keeps the body centered over the ball through the shot.
 The logic behind this swinging system is if your weight stays in a fixed place, the contact will be consistent.
 As a result, it will help you to hit the ball solidly.
 Even though the new tour swing contradicts the old-school teachings, it is more mechanically simple.

 Why Did Mike Bennett And Andy Plummer New Tour Swing?

 Mike Bennett and Andy Plummer are well-known golf trainers.
 They researched several golf swings and their efficiency to coach their players more methodically.
 With the help of science, they worked out a way to easily explore all the golf patterns.